mchrbn/unity-traffic-simulation/README.md

 If you delete existing segments or intersections, you will have to press the *Re-Structure Traffic System* button in order to rebuild the system.

 #### Stops
-You don't have to setup anything for the stops.
-Simply select *STOP* as the intersection type.
-The first vehicle to arrive will be the first one to leave.
+1. Select *STOP* as the intersection type.
+2. If you have any, select which lanes have the priority (without stop).
+This means if you leave it empty every lanes will include a stop and work on a first in first out basis.

 #### Traffic Lights
-Setting up a traffic light requires a little bit more steps:
 1. Select *TRAFFIC_LIGHT* as intersection type.
 2. Configure the two light groups by placing the segment on the group they belong to.
 Usually, two opposite lane share the same light group.
 In the example below, you would have to place the two segments ending with the blue round in one group and the two segments with the gray round on the other group.